information-sharing-networks/signals/README.md

 - 2: **System provided** The instant in time a signal is published into an ISN
 - 3: **System provided** A unique identifier which makes this signal distinct
 - 4: **System provided** A unique identifier which lets all actors using and adding to a signal understand they are operating on the same signal (traces through workflows)
-- 5: **Optional - user provided** Category used to indicate what kind of signal is being transmitted _or_ if the signal is uplifted from a specific trade or other recognised event
+- 5: **Required - user provided** Category used to indicate both which ISN the signal pertains to and what kind of signal is being transmitted (_or_ if the signal is uplifted from a specific trade or other recognised event) - both are required
 - 6: **Required - user provided** A simple name to represent the signal where it is placed adjacent to others (human readable and meaningful)
 - 7: **Required - user provided** A more meaningful and full explanation of the signal's purpose (when combined with the object creates a single sentence much like those that are part of an event log describing what is happening over time e.g. Git messages)